 While creating the rebate agreement for the customer, we shall specify the rebate agreement type.
-For this we need to define the agreement type with the required functionality.
+For this, we need to define the agreement type with the required functionality.
 For this, go to;

 Path: SPROàsales and distributionàbillingàrebate processingàrebate agreementsàdefine agreement typesàdefine agreement types.

 Default status: Specifies the default status of the rebate agreement.
-Generally it will be “open”.
+Generally, it will be “open”.

 Condition type group: Specifies the corresponding condition type group of the rebate agreement type.

-Verification levels: Specifies whether the system displays all the billing documents in the rebate agreement based on which the rebate is calculated or it displays the totals depending on the payer etc.
+Verification levels: Specifies whether the system displays all the billing documents in the rebate agreement based on which the rebate is calculated, or it displays the totals depending on the payer, etc.

 Payment procedure: Specifies whether the rebate shall be paid up to the accrued value or there is no limit for manual payment.

-Reverse accruals: If we check this field, in the rebate agreement the field “accruals reversed” will be automatically with the rebate amount paid to the customer.
+Reverse accruals: If we check this field, in the rebate agreement the field “accruals reversed” will be automatic with the rebate amount paid to the customer.
 It is always a best practice to check this field.

 Final settlement: Here we need to specify the document type ‘B1’ for creating the document rebate credit memo request while making the final settlement to the customer.